 Inside the gated woods, ancient laws keep relative order among greedy trolls, mischievous satyrs, plotting witches, spiteful imps, and jealous fairies.
 However, when the rules get broken – Seth is a bit too curious and reckless for his own good – powerful forces of evil are unleashed, and Kendra and her brother face the greatest challenge of their lives.

 #28.
-FIVE ON TREASURE ISLAND by Enid Blyton

 Five on Treasure Island by Enid Blyton

-The Famous Five are on the trail – looking for clues – but they’re not alone!
+The Famous Five are on the trail looking for clues, but they’re not alone!
 Someone else has got the same idea.
 Time is running out for the Famous Five, who will get to the treasure first?

 #29.
-GIRAFFES CAN’T DANCE By Giles Andreae
+Giraffes Can’t Dance By Giles Andreae

 Gerald the tall giraffe would love to join in with the other animals at the Jungle Dance, but everyone knows that giraffes can’t dance …or can they?

 #30.
-GO DOG GO by Phillip Eastman
+Go Dog Go! by Phillip Eastman

 From big dogs and little dogs to red, green, and blue dogs, dogs going up and dogs going fast . . . who knew dogs were so busy?
 And laughter will ensue at the repeated question “Do you like my hat?”

 Children will eagerly continue reading to see what the bears do when they find their dinner eaten all up!

 #32.
-GOOD NIGHT LARS by Hans de Beer
+Good Night Lars by Hans de Beer

 Every parent will chuckle in recognition at the familiar nighttime scenario, and every child will feel comforted by this tale of a very restless little polar bear.
-It’s the perfect goodnight book.

 #33.
-GOODNIGHT MOON by Margaret Wise Brown
+Goodnight Moon by Margaret Wise Brown

 In a great green room, tucked away in bed, is a little bunny.
 “Goodnight room, goodnight moon.”

 And to all the familiar things in the softly lit room – to the picture of the three little bears sitting in chairs, to the clocks and his socks, to the mittens and the kittens, to everything one by one – he says goodnight.

 #34.
-GOODNIGHT DIGGER by Michelle Robinson
+Goodnight Digger by Michelle Robinson

 “Goodnight fire truck, Goodnight train.
 Goodnight bus and even bigger…Best of all, say goodnight digger!”
 A little boy says goodnight to all his toys, but who is the favourite?
 Why, it’s Digger of course!

 #35.
-GREEN EGGS AND HAM by Dr. Seuss
+Green Eggs and Ham by Dr. Seuss

-When Sam-I-am persits in pestering a grumpy grouch to eat a plate of green eggs and ham, perseverance wins the day, teaching us all that we cannot know what we like until we have tried it!
+When Sam-I-am persists in pestering a grumpy grouch to eat a plate of green eggs and ham, perseverance wins the day, teaching us all that we cannot know what we like until we have tried it!

 #36.
-GUESS HOW MUCH I LOVE YOU by Sam McBratney
+Guess How Much I Love You by Sam McBratney

-In the classic picture book, Guess How Much I Love You, Little Nutbrown Hare and Big Nutbrown Hare find ways to measure just how much they love each other.
+In the classic picture book Guess How Much I Love You, Little Nutbrown Hare and Big Nutbrown Hare find ways to measure just how much they love each other.

 “All the way up to my toes”, “as far as I can hop” and “right up to the moon – and back!”

 Harry Potter thinks he is an ordinary boy.
 He lives with his Uncle Vernon, Aunt Petunia and cousin Dudley, who are mean to him and make him sleep in a cupboard under the stairs.
 (Dudley, however, has two bedrooms, one to sleep in and one for all his toys and games.)
 Then Harry starts receiving mysterious letters and his life is changed forever.

 He is whisked away by a beetle-eyed giant of a man and enrolled at Hogwarts School of Witchcraft and Wizardry.
 The reason: Harry Potter is a wizard!

 #38.
-HOME BEFORE DARK by Ian Beck
+Home Before Dark by Ian Beck

 Like the warmth of a goodnight hug, Home Before Dark is perfect for sharing with a loved one before bedtime.

 #39.
-HORTON HEARS A WHO by Dr. Seuss
+Horton Hears a Who! by Dr. Seuss

 But Horton eventually convinces everyone that ‘A person’s a person, no matter how small’!